Community Organized Relief Effort: Operations

+Accounting

+CORE has frequent turnover of its financial management staff, who have reported that the organization lacks the necessary accounting processes to handle the funds it receives.
+A 2020 independent audit identified seven areas of concern.
+At least one previous staff was received a salary after leaving the organization, even after reporting that he was still receiving payment.

+In 2023, CORE announced that all issues identified in the 2020 audit had been resolved and published a clean independent 2022 audit in their annual impact report.

 COVID-19

 In response to the testing shortage in the United States during the COVID-19 pandemic, CORE set up and operated testing sites across the country, working in collaboration with local and state governments to open new sites as well as take over existing sites.

 As of August 2020, CORE has administered more than 1.3 million free COVID-19 tests.
 The organization has implemented guidelines called "The Core 8" to combat the virus, which includes "delivering test results within 48 hours, a government-supported contact tracing system, food and hygiene kits along with financial aid for households with positive case results."

 Site locations included Los Angeles, Oakland, Detroit, Chicago, Atlanta, New Orleans, New York, North Carolina, Navajo Nation, Napa, Bakersfield, and a "super-site" at Dodger Stadium, where up to 6,000 people are tested daily.

 Tests are administered using a nasopharyngeal or oral swab via drive-through or walk-up testing.
 The organization is currently developing a contact tracing program as well.

+CORE held a fundraiser for its work fighting COVID in Brazil after CORE had closed operations in the country.
+Funds raised from its efforts were held by the organization, used to pay staff salaries, and not directed to the region for six months.